TomDDG/ZXPicoMD/Code/README.md

 ![image](./Images/DATA.png "DATA Lines")

 ## Notes on Sending Data to the IF1

+Once the drive select is complete (after the 8th CLK pulse) the Interface 1 is expecting data to be sent around 40-70ms after the CLK signal goes high.
+If nothing is received the `Microdrive not present, 0:1` message will be shown on the Spectrum.
+This small pause is to allow the real drive motor to the spin up and is the perfect opportunity to get data into a buffer ready to be sent to the Interface 1.

+As discussed in [Notes on Memory Usage](#notes-on-memory-usage) I use a read ahead buffer so during this initial 40ms the PICO grabs the first 12 sectors ready to stream to the Interface 1.

+The playback always starts with a read with data being expected from the ZX PicoMD to the IF1.
+During a `SAVE`, `ERASE` or `MOVE` this will only change to a write phase when the IF1 has determined it is at the correct or a blank sector.
+The only time this differs is during a `FORMAT` which will start after the first sector is read in.

 The following code will send a header block to the IF1 with the correct timing:
 ````